dcmasllorens/-Deploying-Vault-NodeJS-MongoDB-with-docker-compose/README.md

 In this repository, we will know how to deploy NodeJS MongoDB and Vault with Docker-Compose, this repo is related with [this one](https://github.com/Cybersecurity-Montilivi/Using-ExpressJS-with-Docker-MongoDB) because the image downloads the node JS API repo and after starts.

+The target of this repo is start a demo for how to start a docker-compose with some services, we are deploying the VAULT in DEV mode, that means you can't deploy this vault in PRODUCTION.
+If you w'ant to deploy the Vault in PROD you need to configure TLS, certificates, how to unseal automatically when you start the service and more configurations.

 ### Starting services

 For starting the all containers on background, we will use this command, for view the all logs of containers we will use the command without the parameter -d.